 Document leads within NRR will ensure that the document is distributed to any necessary staff in addition to the standard CN distribution list.
 IM coordinators and inspection program counterparts outside of NRR must ensure that the document gets the widest dissemination necessary in accordance with internal office policy.

-Minor editorial changes to documents (to update exhibits to match other documents, correct minor spelling errors, etc.), found within 6 months of the original issuance will be submitted by the document lead to the NRR IM coordinator, who will submit a request to either the IRAB or IRIB branch chief to replace the original document in ADAMS.
+Minor editorial changes to recently-issued documents (to update exhibits to match other documents, correct minor spelling errors, etc.), found within 6 months of the original issuance will be submitted by the document lead to the NRR IM coordinator, who will submit a request to either the IRAB or IRIB branch chief to replace the original document in ADAMS.
 Once the Document Processing Center replaces the document, the NRR IM coordinator will send out an email to the CN recipients to alert them of the change.
-Minor editorial changes not affect the document pagination.
+Minor editorial changes must not affect the document pagination.
 If they do, a new document will need to be issued by following the document issuing process described in this IMC.
 If minor editorial issues are found after the 6-month time frame, a new revision of the document will be issued by following the document issuing process.

+0040-07 CONTINUOUS OVERSIGHT OF INSPECTION MANUAL DOCUMENTS

+The following section discusses expectations for NRC staff who are assigned as leads for IPs and IMCs to ensure that documents are effectively developed and maintained.

+07.01 Inspection Manual Chapters (IMCs) and Inspection Procedures (IPs)

-This periodic review is not intended to be an in-depth programmatic review is intended to be detailed enough to provide sufficient justification for revising or deleting documents from the IM or for transferring ownership of documents to another division or office.
+Five-year Review for Inspection Manual documents.
+To ensure all active inspection guidance documents remain relevant and assigned to the correct NRC office, the lead will conduct a periodic review every time a document is revised.
+Reviews must be conducted at least once every 5 years.
+This periodic review is not intended to be an in-depth programmatic review; it is intended to be detailed enough to provide sufficient justification for revising or deleting documents from the active IM or for transferring ownership of documents to another division or office.
+For ROP baseline documents, this review should coincide with the comprehensive baseline inspection program review detailed in IMC 0307, Appendix B.

-o determine which IM documents will be revised, deleted, the following information is considered by the originating organization in the review:
+To determine which IM documents will be transferred, revised, deleted, or designated as Reference, the following information is considered by the originating organization in the review: